Skip to main content

 Scaffolding and rigging companies may face claims if their equipment made contact with power lines due to inadequate clearance planning.

 All of these claims can be pursued at the same time as a workers' compensation claim.
-Our attorneys will identify every party who may be responsible and build a case that pursues your full recovery.
+Our attorneys will identify every party who may be responsible and build a case that pursues the recovery you deserve.

 {ALT_TEXT_PLACEHOLDER: Six-card grid showing parties who can be held liable for construction electrocution in New York: property owners, general contractors, and electrical subcontractors under Labor Law (maroon), plus equipment manufacturers, utility companies, and scaffolding companies as additional defendants (gray), with a note that all claims can be pursued simultaneously alongside workers' compensation}